Business

 IKEA

 The inexpensive flat-pack furniture from IKEA is famous all around the world.
-Most people think IKEA makes money off of selling cheap things; however, food sales really make up a significant portion of their business.
+Most people think IKEA makes money from selling cheap things; however, food sales make up a significant portion of their business.

 Apple